neilchvz/cairahq-platform/identity/okta/config-reference/session-policy.md

 ## Overview

 The Global Session Policy defines how long an authenticated Okta session remains valid.
-The policy is designed to balance security with usability — re-authenticating once every two weeks is a reasonable ask for standard users when MFA, breach detection, and (in production) device trust are active as compensating controls.
+The policy is designed to balance security with usability.
+Re-authenticating once every two weeks is a reasonable ask for standard users when MFA, breach detection, and (in production) device trust are active as compensating controls.

 ## Policy Settings